Angular-Wave/angular.ts/README.md

 [![Analytics](https://ga-beacon.appspot.com/UA-8594346-11/angular.js/README.md?pixel)](https://github.com/igrigorik/ga-beacon)

-## What to use AngularJS for and when to use it
+## What to use AngularTS for and when to use it

-AngularJS is the next generation framework where each component is designed to work with every other component in an interconnected way like a well-oiled machine.
-AngularJS is JavaScript MVC made easy and done right.
+AngularTS is the next generation framework where each component is designed to work with every other component in an interconnected way like a well-oiled machine.
+AngularTS is JavaScript MVC made easy and done right.
 (Well it is not really MVC, read on, to understand what this means.)

 #### MVC, no, MV\* done the right way!